KDE Plasma 4: Supported widgets

 Previous Plasma Workspaces releases also supported Edje gadgets and E17 modules.
 Support for those was developed in 2008 but later, in 2010, removed.

 Google Gadgets were also supported.
 After Google announced to discontinue its two services that utilize Gadgets – Google Desktop and iGoogle – KDE removed support for this widget engine in early 2013.

 Netbook

 Plasma Netbook is the second workspace.
 It aims at netbooks and may also be used on tablet PCs.
 The first stable release shipped with KDE SC 4.4.

 Plasma Active

 Plasma Active was a workspace for devices with touchscreens.
 It shipped with several applications such as Kontact Touch and a document viewer based on Calligra Suite.
+It has been succeeded by KDE Plasma Mobile starting with KDE Plasma 5.

 Contour

 Contour was the name of an interface for tablet devices.
 Its development was started in April 2011 by basysKom.
 Replacing an earlier tablet prototype, Contour has then become the main workspace UI of Plasma Active and was shipped as 1.0 in October 2011.